 Scientific bottom line: These foods increase overall hunger as well as cravings for other high-calorie foods, making it difficult to eat less.

+This weight loss tip doesn’t consist of eliminating carbs from your diet, but choosing better carbs.
 Refined carbohydrates (such as sugar, white bread, and pasta) are stripped of their natural fiber, and as a result can cause rapid spikes in blood sugar and insulin release–leading to hunger, cravings and binge eating only a few hours after meals (3a, 3b).
 Eating refined carbs is also strongly linked to obesity (3c).
 Therefore, if choosing carbohydrates, always find ones that have some fiber content (eg. whole grain).

 Drink Black Coffee*